 Cost: 1€ per car for parking

-Just outside of the town of Kobarid you’ll find this pleasant stroll along the east bank of the Soča River.
+If you’re looking for one of the best short hikes in Slovenia then look no further!
+You’ll find this pleasant stroll along the east bank of the Soča River just outside of the town of Kobarid.
 Park in the gravel lot across the road from Kamp Koren and follow the signs for the Kobarid Historical Trail.
-You’ll start off walking through a large pasture and pass some beehives on your right before entering the woods.
+Start off walking through a large pasture and pass some beehives on your right before entering the woods.

 You’ll crisscross the river on wooden bridges and walkways as you continue up the Kozjak River Valley.
-The valley narrows with limestone walls rising up on both sides and the trail ends with a set of wooden walkways climbing up the steep walls on the left hand side of the river.
-Just around this final bend you’ll reach a viewing platform where the 50′ Kozjak Waterfall drops into a blue-green pool surrounded by an amazing natural limestone amphitheater.
+The valley narrows with limestone walls rising up on both sides.
+The trail ends with a set of wooden walkways climbing up the steep walls on the left-hand side of the river.
+Just around this final bend, you’ll reach a viewing platform to the 50′ Kozjak Waterfall.
+It drops into a blue-green pool surrounded by an amazing natural limestone amphitheater.

-On you’re way back to the car, if the weather is warm, head down a side trail on the right to the bank of the Soča River to soak up the sun and take a dip in the refreshing water.
-Then, after your swim, head back up to the main trail and cross the suspension bridge to the west bank of the Soča.
+On your way back to the car, if the weather is warm, head down a side trail on the right to the bank of the Soča River.
+There, soak up the sun and take a dip in the refreshing water.
+Head back up to the main trail after your swim and cross the suspension bridge to the west bank of the Soča.
 Head up the hill to the bike path, take a left and follow the path south to the Napoleon Bridge.
 Cross the bridge and you’re back at where you began!